lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/1.C_Tutorial/21_read_and_write_the_sdcard.rst

 Compile and upload the code to ESP32-S3-WROOM, open the serial monitor, and press the RST button on the board.
 You can see the printout as shown below.
+The program will eventually add two text files to the sd card.
+You can open them with a card reader.
+There will be "Hello World!" text in foo.txt

 .. image:: img/phenomenon/21.1.png